Federal appeals court upholds law requiring sale or ban of TikTok in the U.S.

 TikTok, which sued the government over the law in May, has long denied it could be used by Beijing to spy on or manipulate Americans.
 Its attorneys have accurately pointed out that the U.S. hasn’t provided evidence to show that the company handed over user data to the Chinese government, or manipulated content for Beijing’s benefit in the U.S. They have also argued the law is predicated on future risks, which the Department of Justice has emphasized pointing in part to unspecified action it claims the two companies have taken in the past due to demands from the Chinese government.

-Friday's ruling came after the appeals court panel heard oral arguments in September.

-Some legal experts said at the time that it was challenging to read the tea leaves on how the judges would rule.
+After the September hearing, some legal experts had said it was challenging to read the tea leaves on how the three judges would rule.

-In a court hearing that lasted more than two hours, the panel - composed of two Republican and one Democrat appointed judges - appeared to grapple with how TikTok’s foreign ownership affects its rights under the Constitution and how far the government could go to curtail potential influence from abroad on a foreign-owned platform.
+In a court hearing that lasted more than two hours, the panel appeared to grapple with how TikTok’s foreign ownership affects its rights under the Constitution and how far the government could go to curtail potential influence from abroad on a foreign-owned platform.

 The judges pressed Daniel Tenny, a Department of Justice attorney, on the implications the case could have on the First Amendment.
 But they also expressed some skepticism at TikTok’s arguments, challenging the company’s attorney - Andrew Pincus - on whether any First Amendment rights preclude the government from curtailing a powerful company subject to the laws and influence of a foreign adversary.